mykelalvis/FT/Traveller/WORKING/Mongoose/Traveller Core Rulebook Update 2022.md

 Basic Ship Systems: This includes everything a ship needs for day-to-day operations, including artificial gravity, heating, lighting and life support.
 The amount of Power needed for basic ship systems is equal to 20% of the total tonnage of the hull.

-Maneuver Drive: In order to use the maneuver drive, the ship requires an amount of Power equal to 10% of the hull’s total tonnage multiplied by the ship’s maximum Thrust.
+Maneuver Drive: In order to use the maneuver drive, the ship requires an amount of Power equal to 10% of the hull's total tonnage multiplied by the ship's maximum Thrust.

-Jump Drive: In order to use the jump drive, the ship requires an amount of Power equal to 10% of the hull’s total tonnage multiplied by the ship’s maximum jump range.
+Jump Drive: In order to use the jump drive, the ship requires an amount of Power equal to 10% of the hull's total tonnage multiplied by the ship's maximum jump range.
 Note that this Power requirement is only needed when the ship actually initiates a jump – at all other times, the jump drive remains inert.

 Weapons: The Weapons and Power table summarises the requirements for various spacecraft armaments included in this book.